Telegram finally takes down neo-Nazi channels

 As mainstream internet companies like Facebook and Google have gradually limited white nationalist and neo-Nazi access to their platforms, more and more have turned to Telegram, an encrypted messaging app with very lax moderation policies.
-On the app, neo-Nazis openly talked about threatening minorities, carrying out violence, and made frequent allusions to “Day of The Rope”—their fantasied reckoning whene race traitors will be murdered en masse.
+On the app, neo-Nazis openly talked about threatening minorities, carrying out violence, and made frequent allusions to “Day of The Rope”—their fantasied reckoning when race traitors will be murdered en masse.
 All the while, Telegram generally opted to not do anything about it.

 But after last week’s deadly pro-Trump riot at the Capitol, Telegram appears to be changing its mind.
 Since Tuesday, a wave of neo-Nazi and white nationalist accounts have come down.
 The removals follow an online campaign by activists, including extremist researcher Gwen Snyder, who pushed over the last week for Apple and Google to ban Telegram from their app stores, and for the app’s users to undertake reporting campaigns to prompt such channels removal.